bradleypallen/json_ld_processor/README.markdown

 In fact, one should expect numerous bugs, inefficiencies, and gross misunderstandings of key concepts in the specification.

-That being said, the processor, executed on the command line, executes a test suite that shows correct behavior over a number of test cases taken from the draft specification and from communications about JSON-LD.
+That being said, the processor, run from the command line, executes a test suite that shows correct behavior over a number of test cases taken from the draft specification and other communications about JSON-LD.

 ## Credits
 Thanks to Manu Sporny and Mark Birbeck for drafting the JSON-LD specification.